Who Dares To Rent A Dress Now? Coronavirus Upends The Sharing Economy

 "It's just been to get out of the house and get into the outdoors where I can go hiking," he added.

-He says staying at an Airbnb in the mountains feels like less of a risk than going to movie theaters, which have recently reopened in Georgia.
-He brings along disinfectant wipes to clean frequently touched surfaces, like doorknobs and refrigerator handles.
+He said staying at an Airbnb in the mountains feels like less of a risk than going to movie theaters, which have recently reopened in Georgia.
+He brings along disinfectant wipes to clean frequently touched surfaces such as doorknobs and refrigerator handles.

 "My sense is if I take the proper precautions, it's going to be just like I'd take the precautions when I'm in my own home," he said.